 - Auto-assign Public IP: Select Enable

-- IAM role: Leave as None (The student account has restricted permissions, and cannot list IAM roles.
-Please do not worry about the IAM permissions message.)
+Note: The student account has restricted permissions, and cannot list IAM roles.
+Do not worry about the IAM permissions message.

 - Security group name: Enter SG-bastion

 - Description: Enter SG for bastion host.
 SSH access only

 Note: It isn't a best practice to set the source to any IP, but is used to allow the lab to work in complex network environments.
 If you are in an environment with a static IP, you could set the source field to My IP in the drop-down menu to only allow your IP for improved security.